Skip to content

 Highways for days.
 Interesting facts about Malaysia

 While we are on the subject of roads… the total length of the highways in Malaysia is longer than the earth’s circumference.
-The country has 65,877 km in highways, and the earth’s circumference is only 40,075 km.
-I am positive 60,000 of those kilometers are in Kuala Lumpur.
+The country has 65,877 km of highways, and the earth’s circumference is only 40,075 km.
+I am positive that 60,000 of those kilometers are in Kuala Lumpur.
 I am forever getting lost on the highways there; even a GPS can’t plan my escape route from the never-ending highway system.

 3A.
 Four sounds like death